s0m3y3/01Challenge/README.md

 ## Description

 Horiseon is a professional company that specialized in three work fields: Search Engine, Online Reputation Management, and Social Media Marketing.
-These services will save our client time, stress, and hopefully money.
+These services will save our client time, stress, and money.

 ## Installation